 Petit Jean State Park

-The grave of Petit Jean
+The Arkansas River Valley from the summit of Petit Jean Mountain

 Petit Jean State Park is Arkansas' oldest state park, composed of the woodlands on and surrounding Petit Jean Mountain.
 On the property are the sheer limestone bluffs of Cedar Creek Canyon and the Seven Hollows, Bear Cave, the Grotto, Turtle Rocks, Carpet Rocks and Natural Bridge.
 Most of the facilities at Petit Jean State Park were built in the days of the Civilian Conservation Corps and the buildings have been maintained to reflect that heritage.